 The restaurant closed in 2007, though Little Chef continued to lease it for a time, while the building attracted a considerable amount of graffiti.
 Attempts to make it a listed building failed because of the changes and plans to redevelop it were met with objections.

 Harris McCormack Architects Limited (ArcHaus) reopened the building in 2015, after considerable renovation works.
 They had their head office on the first floor and a Ducati motorcycle showroom on the ground floor.
-Following the coronavirus pandemic in 2020, Ducati closed their showroom meaning the ground floor now lays empty once again.
+Following the coronavirus pandemic in 2020, Ducati closed their showroom before Potski Media took over the ground floor in Summer 2023.